Last updated: November 28, 2022

 Generally speaking, all LLCs need to file an LLC-12 form.
 This is a document that identifies your business as either sole owner, partnership, or corporation (S corporation or C corporation).

-The next step is to file the appropriate LLC tax forms per type of entity you designated on the LLC-12 form.
+The next step is to file the appropriate LLC tax forms per the type of entity you designated on the LLC-12 form.
+Consult with a tax professional to address your concerns.

 Let's get into more detail about how LLC owners pay taxes depending on the type of their limited liability company.